Community Parenting Alternative (CPA)

 The Community Parenting Alternative (CPA) is a partial confinement program where eligible inmate participants reside in the community under electronic monitoring surveillance.

 A sponsor is someone with whom the inmate resides at an approved address in the community.
-A Sponsor Support Guide is available to assist the sponsor in understanding their important role, which is also available in Spanish.
+A Sponsor Support Guide is available to assist the sponsor in understanding their important role.
 The Community Parenting Alternative Handbook provides information for families to understand the Community Parenting Alternative and know what to expect from the inmate's participation.
 Each inmate participant is expected to follow the guidelines in the handbook (also available in Spanish).

 CPA Transfers Can Be Terminated